francis-chris5/GerberToBlender/README.md

 </blockquote>

 I also included the scripts to work with one single SELECTED layer at a time, if corrections are necessary or if you prefer to build the layers one at a time.
+Pieces from the original will be 100 units in the positive x direction from the original position if corrections are being made to a layer.

 The testing so far was PCB created with EasyEDA online PCB editing software, SVG files exported from GerbV 2.7 Gerber Viewer Software, and scripted with Blender 2.8.3 API.